codeyson/codeyson/README.md

 - 🤖 Building AI-powered applications using **LLMs, RAG pipelines, agents, and workflow automation**
 - 🐍 Python-first developer focused on turning AI capabilities into practical, user-facing products
 - 🚀 Passionate about **AI Engineering** — from prompt orchestration and retrieval systems to production-ready APIs
-- 🔄 Experienced in automating business workflows with **n8n, Make, and AI agents**
+- 🔄 Experienced in automating business workflows with **n8n, and AI agents**
 - 🌱 Currently exploring **agentic systems, voice AI, local LLMs, and AI infrastructure**
 - 📦 I enjoy shipping projects end-to-end using **FastAPI, Docker, vector databases, and modern AI tooling**
 - 🎯 My goal is to build intelligent systems that solve real-world problems and improve how people work